U.K. police arrest 18-year-old after London subway attack

 ISIS made its customary claim of responsibility for the attack, without providing any supporting evidence.

-Photos of the incident shared on social media showed a bucket on fire, with wires apparently protruding from the plastic bag the container had been carried in.
+Photos of the incident shared on social media showed a bucket on fire in the subway car, with wires apparently protruding from the plastic bag the container had been carried in.

 Luke Walmsley, 33, who was six train cars up from the fire described “complete pandemonium, complete terror" aboard the train.